bitrix24/b24restdocs/api-reference/crm/status/crm-status-fields.md

 crm.status.fields()
 ```

-The method returns the description of the fields in the directory.
+The method returns a description of the fields in the directory.

 ## Parameters